Below are annotations for Providence, No. 2 “The Hook” (40 pages plus covers, cover date June 2015 – released July 8, 2015)

 - Sudyam is wearing a fur coat, despite the heat, and appears well-dressed, bespeaking wealth and class.
 He has his “shiny black clothes, and gold-headed cane” described in “Red Hook.”

 - The man on the right is speaking Kurdish, romanized into the English alphabet.
 The following is a very rough guess at a translation: “Per-ren Taws!!
 Per-ren men yen jwan bekirin!”
 Translation: Peacock Feathers!!
 Feathers for your beautiful uses!
+Commenter Sithoid has more to say about the Kurdish.

 - In Red Hook, Suydam’s home is described as “set back from Martense Street” (located a block north and east of the cemetery.)
-Moore and Burrows have taken an insinificant liberty with that and placed it directly across the street.
+Moore and Burrows have taken an insignificant liberty with that and placed it directly across the street.

 - More Kurdish; this was very difficult to try and transliterate and translate, so we’re much less confident at the meaning of the second half.
 See also P9,p3 below.
 “Per-ren jwan yen Melek Taus, koo slav lessar jhani weebun…” Translation: “Beautiful feathers for Melek Taus, who cried at the pain of the world…”